LendritIbrahimi/ElGamalSignature/README.md

 1. Automatic
 2.
-In this mode you just enter the message and the generation of the private and public keys and the prime number is automatic.
+This mode has only input field which is the message awaiting to be signed, the keys will be generated randomly and a digital signature will be shown.

 ![Automatic mode](https://drive.google.com/uc?export=view&id=1WE25Nfoq_bUYC2z0cllWuOSTnZLdvNva)

 2. Manual
 3.
-In this mode the message, the private key, the public key and the prime number needed for the algorithm must be set manually.
+This mode has multiple input fields: one for the message, three for the public keys and one for the private key.
+A digital signature will be shown.

 ## Contributing